Namrah-99/DSA-in-JS/data-structures/details/arrays/general.md

 const numberBooleans = booleans.map(bool => Number(bool)); // [1, 0, 1]
 console.log(numberBooleans); // [1, 0, 1]
 ```
+- Time Complexity: O(n)

-This method uses the Number constructor directly on each boolean element to convert it to a number.
+- Explanation: This method uses the Number constructor directly on each boolean element to convert it to a number.
 Since it also iterates over each element once, the time complexity is O(n), where n is the number of elements in the array.

 </p>
 </details>